Supergins/AutoHotkeyScriptsPublic/README.md

 ---

 Alternativeley you can skip downloading AutoHotkey and instead use precompiled `*.exe` version of the script.
-The rest of the steps is the same as above.
+The rest of the steps is the same as above. (might be unavailable)

+## License

+This repository is licensed under [MIT No Attribution License](https://github.com/aws/mit-0).
+Refer to LICENSE file for more info.